Marlene Kuntz

-Marlene Kuntz are an Italian rock band formed in Cuneo in 1990.
+Marlene Kuntz are an Italian alternative rock band formed in Cuneo in 1990.
 Initially they were inspired by the noise rock of Sonic Youth.

 History

 Marlene Kuntz began forming in 1987 consisting of Luca Bergia on drums and Riccardo Tesio on guitar.
 Franco Ballatore joined the band on bass guitar the following year and that winter they found a rehearsal room in Confreria.
 In 1989, Cristiano Godano joined the band playing guitar and writing songs.
 Alex Astegiano also came in as the singer.
 In May they played their first concert in Cuneo playing "1° 2° 3°", "La verità" and "Emozioni Nascoste".
-In February 1990, they recorded a 4 song demo including "La verità", "Trasudamerica", "1° 2° 3°" and "Capello lungo".
+In February 1990, they recorded a four-song demo including "La verità", "Trasudamerica", "1° 2° 3°" and "Capello lungo".
 In April they also recorded their first video, "Merry X-mas".
-After the concert on April 25 at Cortemilia, Alex left the band due to working pressure.
+After the concert on 25 April at Cortemilia, Alex left the band due to working pressure.
 Cristiano replaced him as a lead singer while continuing playing guitar.
 In July, the new line-up recorded the second demo with 4 songs: "Donna L", "Gioia che mi do", "Signor Niente" and "Merry X-mas".